August 1, 2018

 Wendland, C., Yadav M., Stock, A. and Seager, J. 2017.
-Gender and Sanitation Issues.
+Gender, Women and Sanitation.
 In: J.B.
 Rose and B. Jiménez-Cisneros, (eds) Global Water Pathogen Project. http://www.waterpathogens.org (J.B.
 Rose and B. Jiménez-Cisneros) (eds) Part 1 The Health Hazards of Excreta: Theory and Control) http://www.waterpathogens.org/book/gender-and-sanitation Michigan State University, E. Lansing, MI, UNESCO.

 Acknowledgements: K.R.L.
 Young, Project Design editor; Website Design: Agroknow (http://www.agroknow.com)